 - Buy travel insurance before you go.
 I bought mine online at Visitor’s Coverage.
 They aggregate multiple companies to find you the best deal for your needs.

 Mexico City is metropolitan, artsy, edgy, and sensual.
-There are dirt-poor sections but there are also modern, colorful, monumental, quirky, scenic, and elegant places to visit and have fun.
+There are dirt-poor sections but also modern, colorful, monumental, quirky, scenic, and elegant places to visit and have fun.
 If you are on a budget, Mexico is a fabulous destination to enjoy on the cheap.

 Have you been to Mexico City or Mexico?
 What were your favorite things to do there?
 Please leave a comment below.